patrickloeber/ml-deployment/pytorch-ios/README.md

 ```
 python test.py
 ```

+Have a look at [test.py](test.py) to see how the model is loaded, how new images have to be preprocessed, and how the model output is interpreted as cat or dog.

 ## 3. TODO: Build iOS App
 Important: Before a new image is fed to the model, the image must be resized and normalized.
 Compare with the transformation steps in [test.py](test.py)).
 Also, the image must be in RGB format (no alpha channel), so that the input tensor for the model has the shape [1, 3, 224, 224].